-- 1. Recognize common ore minerals in hand samples and under the microscope - Demonstrate familiarity with a wide range of mineral deposits, including recognising the overall geometry, zonation and alteration patterns associated with specific classes of metallic mineral deposits - 3.
+- 1. Recognize common ore minerals in hand samples and under the microscope. - 2.
+Demonstrate familiarity with a wide range of mineral deposits, including recognizing the overall geometry, zonation and alteration patterns associated with specific classes of metallic mineral deposits. - 3.
 Relate overall geometry, zonation and alteration patterns of rock associations to specific classes of metallic mineral deposits. - 4.
-Evaluate different processes of element enrichment by fluids and melts to from ore bodies. - 5.
-Inform peer students and the wider public how understanding the formation of ore bodies is important in the current debates about global resources metamorphic fluids.
-Depositional textures: exsolution, replacement, colloidal
+Evaluate different processes of element enrichment by fluids and melts to form ore bodies. - 5.
+Inform peer students and the wider public how the knowledge of formation of ore bodies is important in the current debates about global resources